 St. Clare, a follower of St. Francis and the founder of the Order of Poor Clares, was also born in Assisi.
 The Basilica of St. Clare contains the tomb of the saint and 13th-century frescoes and paintings.

-The Basilica of Saint Mary of the Angels is a church situated in the plain at the foot of the hill of Assisi, Italy.
+The Basilica of Our Lady of the Angels is a church situated in the plain at the foot of the hill of Assisi, Italy.
 The basilica was constructed between 1569 and 1679, enclosing the 9th century little church, the Porziuncola, a sacred place for the Franciscans.
 It was here that the young Francis of Assisi understood his vocation and renounced the world in order to live in poverty among the poor, thus beginning the Franciscan movement.
 The Chapel of the Transito, the cell in which St. Francis died on October 3, 1226, is still preserved.
 It is situated under the bay of the choir, against the right columns of the dome.
 It is decorated on the outside by the fresco of The Transito by Domenico Bruschi (1886); and on the inside, above the small altar, is the rope of St. Francis.
 The Rose Garden is the last remains of the ancient wood in which St Francis and his friars lived.
 Here he talked to the turtle doves, inviting them to praise the Lord.
 Doves have been nesting since in the hands of the statue of St. Francis in this rose garden.

 In nearby Perugia, where Francis was imprisoned as a young soldier during a war between Perugia and Assisi, one can visit the Piazza Matteotti in the area of the prison in which Francis was held; and in an excursion to the Basilica of the Sanctuary of La Verna, one can see where St. Francis received the stigmata.
 The friars dwelling there go in solemn procession twice daily (at 2 p.m. and at midnight) to the Chapel of the Stigmata.